RosFranz/LYSO_geant4/README.md

-# LYSO_geant4
+# LYSO_BT
-Monte Carlo simulation for Birks coefficient measurement in LYSO scintillators
+LYSO beam test to measure the Birks coefficient